austin-dsc/dsc-gtm-beacons/README.md

 * `cms-beacons.html` - beacon scripts embedded into ^^^ by the cms
 * `ember-gtm.js` - new ember gtm impelementation ( for reference )

+## Required Features

+* GTM needs to support dynamic pixels based on data passed through the dataLayer
+* GTM needs to support dynamic pixel rending based on arbitrary vars passed through dataLayer
+* GTM need to support variables in embedded script that draw from data passed through the dataLayer

 ## Checkout Success Page

 ### Vendors